msachi/kafka-streams-demo/README.md

 ## 6. Tearing down the application

-We can now stop the console consumer, the console producer, our word count application, the Kafka broker and the ZooKeeper server (in this order) via `Cmd-C` (or `Ctrl-C`).
+We can now stop the console consumer, the console producer, our word count application, the Kafka broker and the ZooKeeper server (in this order) with `Ctrl-C`.

 _That's it!
 If you liked the tutorial, you can show your love by starring it._